any-docs/css/content/reference/properties/text-underline-position/index.md

 In this example we set both the paragraphs to have a thick underline.
 In the horizontal text we use `text-underline-position: under;` to put the underline below all the descenders.

-In the text with a vertical {{cssxref("writing-mode")}} set, we can then use values of `left` or `right` to make the underline appear on the left or right of the text as required.
+In the text with a vertical `writing-mode` set, we can then use values of `left` or `right` to make the underline appear on the left or right of the text as required.

 The live example looks like this: